maximeAudrain/jenerate/README.md

 ```
 http://maximeaudrain.github.io/update/
 ```

+## <a name="Changelog"/>Changelog

+Version 1.0.0:
+- Added Google Guava support for all methods content generation.
+- Add tooltip on the toString dialog that shows how the output of the toString() would look like (based on the javadoc).
+(Contribution by mwensveen-nl)
+- Add the option to use getClass instead of instanceof in the equals method.
+(Contribution by mwensveen-nl)
+- Changed javadoc to use @inheritdoc instead of the old style of javadoc.
+(Contribution by melloware)

 ## <a name="Copyright"/>Copyright

 Jenerate is a fork of [commons4e](https://github.com/jiayun/commons4e).
 It was forked to make it alive again and respond to users need for new functionalities.